The Things They Carried

 - All of a sudden, Kiowa got hit by something, and started to sink into the muck.
 He grabbed Kiowa's arm and tried to pull him out, but started to get pulled under himself.
 The smell was everywhere, and was just too much.
 So he let go of Kiowa and worked his way out of the field.

-- Norman thinks it would be a good war story, but no one wants to hear war stories about Vietnam.
+- Bowker thinks it would be a good war story, but no one wants to hear war stories about Vietnam.

 - He goes to the A&W and orders a burger, but he's been away, and he doesn't realize that things have changed and he's supposed to order from an intercom now, and that "rootie-tootie" is the new slang for root beer.

-- Suddenly, the intercom starts to talk to him, asking if Norman has anything he wants to get off his chest.
-Norman says no, there's nothing.
+- Suddenly, the intercom starts to talk to him, asking if Bowker has anything he wants to get off his chest.
+Bowker says no, there's nothing.

 - He was extremely brave, but not as brave as he wanted to be.
 If he told his dad, his dad might get it, and might say that at least he got seven other medals.

 - The Fourth of July fireworks start.
-Norman wades into the lake and stands there while he watches them.
+Bowker wades into the lake and stands there while he watches them.
 He thinks it's a pretty good show.

 People who Shmooped this also Shmooped...